Cirru/cirru-html-js/README.md

 Cirru HTML .js
 ------

-Compile Cirru HTML into JavaScript template.
+Compile Cirru HTML into JavaScript template function.

 ### Usage

-This project is related to Cirru-HTML which compiles Cirru to HTML.
+This project is related to Cirru HTML which compiles Cirru to HTML.
-But this package compile it to JavaScript instead.
+This project compiles it to JavaScript instead.

 They are sharing similar syntaxes on writing HTML.